Azure/azure-quickstart-templates/101-webapp-custom-deployment-slots/README.md

 The parameters can be used to specify different slot/environment names, and a slot will be created for every item listed in the environments array.

 To specify multiple environments, say N, follow this simple rule:<br>
-Add N - 1 items, as depicted in the below example of N = 5.
+Add N - 1 items, as depicted in the below example, with N = 5.
 There's always a default "nameless" slot created by default:

 // Environments -> Deployment slots will be created for every environment listed here